Corporate finance: Dividend theory

-Investors are seen to prefer a “bird in the hand” - i.e. cash dividends are certain as compared to income from future capital gains - and in fact, commonly employ some form of dividend valuation model in valuing shares.
+Investors are seen to prefer a "bird in the hand" – i.e. cash dividends are certain as compared to income from future capital gains – and, in fact, commonly employ some form of dividend valuation model in valuing shares.

-Relatedly, investors will then prefer a stable or "smooth" dividend payout - as far as is reasonable given earnings prospects and sustainability - which will then positively impact share price; see Lintner model.
+It is said that investors will then prefer a stable or "smooth" dividend payout – as far as is reasonable given earnings prospects and sustainability – which will then positively impact share price; see Lintner model.